IanMCarr/FilteringExomeVariants/Readme.md

 The genotypes are typically 1/1 for homozygous alternative allele, 0/1 for heterozygous and 0/0 for wild type (generally not included in a single person VCF file).

 As can be seen from the description above and from viewing the [example file](data/VCF_Header.txt), VCF files can be hard to interpret.
 This can become even worse when viewing an annotated VCF, such as this [one](data/VEP_annotated_VCF_header.txt) which was annotated by VEP.
 Consequently, variant data sets are generally filtered using a program or by arranging the data as tab-delimited text files, which are then viewed as a spreadsheet.
-The chrng-*.txt files are examples of variant data from chromosome 2, 233 MB to 234 MB, annotated by [Annovar](https://annovar.openbioinformatics.org/en/latest/).
+The jt7*.txt files are examples of variant data from chromosome 2, 233 MB to 234 MB, annotated by [Annovar](https://annovar.openbioinformatics.org/en/latest/).

 ## Screening variants by eye

 ### Getting the data

-The chrng-*.txt files in the data folder contain data for two affected siblings (chrng-9 and chrng-10) and their parents and unaffected sibling.
+The jt7*.txt files in the data folder contain data for two affected siblings (jt709 and jt710) and their parents and unaffected sibling.
 Download each file by going to the [data folder](data/) and then selecting each file in turn and pressing the download icon in the top right of the webpage (red box, Figure 1)

 <hr />